Hey, there, you creative work of art! 🙂

 More on my meal planning system some other time, though – update! the time for that has come – you can read about it in the post Meal Planning – How To Send Mealtime Hassles Into History

 Taken all together, planning out the household tasks helps me be (at least a little) less overwhelmed by them.

-I can decide on how much tasks would I do in a day, so I don’t put the pressure on myself.
+I can decide on how many tasks I would do in a day, so I don’t put pressure on myself.

 I usually plan out meals at least a week in advance (so I can do grocery shopping the most effective way), while I can set up a cleaning schedule for the whole year in a half an hour max.

 I keep a record of it in Busy Mom’s Household Binder (just in case… there’s a saying -at least where I live- A wise man writes, a fool knows everything 🙂 ).

 Life can be hectic and stressful anyway, so let’s not make it any worse, right?

 So, plan out, write your household tasks down, and work according to them.

 You’ll see, you’ll be waaaay less overwhelmed at home, pinky promise!